voxpupuli/puppet-augeasproviders_sysctl/README.md

 Type documentation can be generated with `puppet doc -r type` or viewed on the [Puppet Forge page](http://forge.puppetlabs.com/puppet/augeasproviders_sysctl).

+By default, `sysctl` settings are both applied to the running kernel configuration (via `sysctl -w`) and persisted to disk.
+See the `apply` and `persist` parameters to change this behavior.

 ### manage simple entry